 In some instances, parts of the hiring process get rushed.
 At times, applicants fall through the cracks, lost in piles of paperwork and a frenzied schedule.

 An applicant tracking system (ATS) is designed to coalesce the complexities of a recruiter’s daily activity into a streamlined system.
-However, before selecting an ATS, it is important to ask 5 major questions.
+However, it is important to consider these 5 questions to ask about an applicant tracking system before selecting an ATS.
 In the content below, we provide an in-depth guide to the applicant tracking system tool, including functionality, use, and benefits.

 An applicant tracking system services many purposes, from sorting resumes to acting as a scheduler.
 ATS utilizes keywords and custom filters that help recruiters and business owners narrow down a multitude of applications and identify the most promising.